 • Increased connections between the schools and community

-The 2019 program was a collaborative effort between Grace Church, Wooddale Church, Immanuel Lutheran Church, Life Church, the Foundation for Eden Prairie Schools, the Eden Prairie Community Foundation, PROP, the district, multiple community businesses and individual donors, and other churches.
-We are always happy to welcome additional collaborative partners and hope to expand even further in 2020.
+The 2020 program is a collaborative effort between Grace Church, Wooddale Church, Immanuel Lutheran Church, St. Andrew Lutheran Church, the Foundation for Eden Prairie Schools, the Eden Prairie Community Foundation, PROP, the district, multiple community businesses and individual donors, and other churches.
+We are always happy to welcome additional collaborative partners and hope to expand our reach in future years.
 This program would not be possible without your support!

 WAYS YOU CAN HELP: